Particular/docs.particular.net/servicecontrol/audit-instances/creating-config-file.md

 Default: The Service Name

+#if-version [5,)

 ### ServiceControl/IngestAuditMessages

 Set to `false` to disable ingesting new audit messages.
-Useful in some upgrade scenarios. _Available in version 5.0.0 and above._
+Useful in some upgrade scenarios.

 Type: bool `true` or `false`

 Default: `true`

+#end-if

 ## Data retention